-The fickle nature of weather events can make it hard for seniors to know the right steps to take, so flexibility is key in such events.
-Here, tips for seniors and their families during uncertain times:
+The fickle nature of weather events can make it difficult for seniors to go about daily life outside the home.
+Here are 5 tips for seniors and their families during uncertain times:

 - Keep a list of medications handy so friends and family can easily gather what seniors need in case you have to be moved from your home to safer ground.

-The Red Cross also suggests putting the emergency kit on wheels so it’s easy to maneuver, and labeling it with an ID tag.1 As to what should be included in the kit, three days worth of supplies are suggested, including food, water, a flashlight with batteries, cash, an emergency blanket, a whistle, pet supplies and personal documents.
+The Red Cross also suggests putting the emergency kit on wheels so it’s easy to maneuver and labeling it with an ID tag.1 As to what should be included in the kit, three days’ worth of emergency supplies and medical equipment are suggested, including food, water, a battery-powered flashlight, cash, an emergency blanket, a whistle, pet supplies and personal documents.
 See a complete list.

-- Know potential home hazards.
-Weather events have the potential to do major damage to homes, inside and out.
+Natural disasters have the potential to do major damage to homes, inside and out.
 Know where electrical, gas and water shut-offs are — if seniors themselves are not able to access them, they can still point family or care team members in the right direction.

-- Have an evacuation route.
 Meteorological technology today provides the ability to see weather events as they’re developing and accurately predict when they might hit a specific area.
 This is good news for seniors, who may need help getting out of a storm’s way before it lands.
 Establish a route to a safer location, whether that’s a friend or family member’s house or elsewhere, including transportation to get a senior from his or her home to the second location.